R-git-ui/StudentPortal-Downloads/README.md

 ```
 You open a page
   → Vercel edge checks for attack signatures (blocks bad ones instantly)
-  → Next.js loads in your browser
+  → Next.js loads in the app shell
   → SWR fetches data from Flask on Render
   → Flask checks your session cookie, rate-limits the IP, scans the request
   → Queries PostgreSQL through Supavisor